This is Part 5 of my series of articles on anxiety.

-Some of the behaviours are very subtle and elusive, such as busying yourself with some task when you have to be a part of a group, wearing layers of clothes to hide perspiration, or a turtleneck to try to hide blushing, eating only small meals, speaking quietly, etc.
+Some of the behaviours are very subtle and elusive, such as busying yourself with some task when you have to be a part of a group, wearing layers of clothes to hide perspiration or a turtleneck to hide blushing, eating only small meals, speaking quietly, etc.

-After you have your lists, assign a number from 1 to 10 to each item of the lists, whereas 10 is the scariest, and 1 is the least scary to drop.
-Then arrange the lists in order from 1 to 10.
+After you create your lists, assign a number from 1 to 10 to each item of the list, with 10 being the scariest and 1 being the least scary.
+Then, arrange the lists in order from 1 to 10.

 On the other hand, some things on your list may need to be broken into smaller steps.

-There are some very courageous people who after learning about how anxiety operates prefer to drop numerous safety and avoidance behaviours cold-turkey instead of addressing them gradually.
+There are some very courageous people who after learning about how anxiety operates, choose to drop numerous safety and avoidance behaviours cold-turkey instead of addressing them gradually.
 This is very difficult, but if you feel you are fed up with your world being so small and that you are up to the challenge - definitely try.

 So your new mottoes are: